-It’s also quite possible that your pet may not exhibit any symptoms whatsoever which is why it’s always a good idea to have your dog or cat visit his or her vet regularly so that they can be regularly examined just to avoid any avoidable complications later on.
+It’s also entirely possible that your pet may not exhibit any symptoms whatsoever, so it’s always a good idea to have your dog or cat visit their vet regularly to be regularly examined to avoid any avoidable complications later on.

-At this point we’d like to remind our readers that we here at IndulgeYourPet are not medical professionals and we’re certainly not doctors.
-All we are is a bunch of folks who really care about animals which is why we write articles like these.
+At this point we’d like to remind our readers that we here at IndulgeYourPet are not medical professionals and are certainly not doctors.
+We are all a bunch of folks who care about animals, so we write articles like these.

 But this also means that…

-If you suspect that our pet may have a health issue that needs to be looked at, don’t rely on the information that you find online.
+If you suspect your pet may have a health issue that needs to be examined, don’t rely on the information you find online.

 “Visit your local Veterinarian!”

-Because chances are, regardless of what is wrong with your pet, the sooner your vet sees him or her the better!
+Because chances are, regardless of what is wrong with your pet, the sooner your vet sees them the better!

 This is also why…

-We here at IndulgeYourPet also recommend that folks take a look at what a Pet Insurance policy might cost them to ensure that if their pet were to ever get really sick or injured, they wouldn’t have to carry the burden of that cost on their own.
+We here at IndulgeYourPet also recommend that folks look at what a Pet Insurance policy might cost them to ensure that if their pet were ever to get sick or injured, they wouldn’t have to carry that burden alone.
 Instead, they could rely on their insurance to help cover some of the cost.

-Even in simple cases where a pet’s anal sacculitis isn’t being caused by anything serious, and only need to be manually expressed (anal gland expression) every now and then, that routine expression can cost up to $50.00 per session and in extreme cases where the anal glands actually have to be surgically removed (anal sacculectomy), the cost of that could run you over $2000.00!
+You see even in simple cases where a pet’s anal vasculitis isn’t being caused by anything serious and only needs to be manually expressed (anal gland expression) now and then, that routine word can cost up to $50.00 per session and in extreme cases where the anal glands have to be surgically removed (anal capsulectomy), the cost of that could run you over $2000.00!

 But before you…

-Do anything that extreme, we would advise you to first see if you might be able to first change the pet food that your using if it is not a high-fiber diet brand and if be sure to stay on top or your dogs flea and tic prevention program or ask your groomer whether or not there is any flea dandruff present as this too could be causing an unnecessary amount of “scooting” which could plan a roll it in the blocking of the anal ducts near your dogs rectum.
+Do anything that extreme, we would advise you first to see if you might be able first to change the pet food that you’re using if it is not a high-fiber diet brand and if be sure to stay on top of your dog’s flea and tic prevention program or ask your groomer whether or not there is any flea dandruff present as this too could be causing an unnecessary amount of “scooting” which could plan a roll it in the blocking of the anal ducts near your dog’s rectum.